Raul Zamudio

 • Kazumi’s Artistic Transmigrations and other Adventures

-• Knowing Can Be Destroying
+• Knowing Can Be Destroying: The Art of Cildo Meireles

 • Latin American Art, an Art that is Neither Latin nor American